 This would explain why winter is always referred to as flu season, right?
 While this isn’t the best news for the sniffles, there’s a lot we can do to ensure we boost our immune systems and arm our bodies with the right tools to fight off pesky germs.

 Here are a few of my tried-and-tested tips to help you stay healthy in winter, and beyond!

-Have a shot of apple cider vinegar with a probiotic at night
+Have a shot of apple cider vinegar with a probiotic

-Not only does apple cider vinegar help to reduce bloating and keep your gut healthy, it’s also been found to lower insulin levels and improve heart health.
+Not only does apple cider vinegar help to reduce bloating and keep your gut healthy, but it’s also been found to lower insulin levels and improve heart health.
 I find that having apple cider vinegar at night, after dinner with a probiotic improves my digestion and helps me sleep better.
 Apple cider vinegar is also antibacterial, which is ideal for fighting germs in winter.
 I mix 2 tablespoons of apple cider vinegar with 50ml water and have it every night.

 Start the day with a fresh veggie juice

 There’s no doubt that my daily dose of greens (broccoli, spinach or kale, cucumber and celery) in my veggie juice gives me the energy I need to keep going throughout the day, plus it gives my immune system a real boost.
-I call it my rocket fuel, because it’s packed with vitamins and live enzymes too.
+I call it my rocket fuel because it’s packed with vitamins and live enzymes too.

 Sometimes I’ll throw in some beetroot, apple and carrot for a bit of sweetness and it’s delicious.
 If you’re in a rush every morning, chop those veggies and store them in the fridge or freezer the night before so you can literally just blend them first thing the next morning.

 Stick to a supplement regime that works for you

 Over the years I’ve tried various combinations of supplements to find out what works best for me, and this is my go-to protocol that keeps me happy and healthy most of the time;